The Most Comfortable Sleeper Sofas, According To Reviewers

 The Best Bang For Your Buck: Nantwich Channel Tufted Convertible Sofa

 Most quality sleeper sofas are at high price points, well over a thousand dollars.
 That's because they come complete with a mattress, which drives up the price as well as the demand.
-The Nantwich Channel Tufted Convertible Sofa features a problem-solving design, so you can get a sleek sofa and a comfortable bed for your guests — all for under $300.
+The Austen Twin Split Back Convertible Sofa features a problem-solving design, so you can get a sleek sofa and a comfortable bed for your guests — all for under $300.

 Instead of a mattress, the couch cushions fold out flat to give you a twin-size sleeping area.
 For that reason, this pick is more of a sofa bed — but it's this unique feature that saves you hassle and money when accommodating your company.
 And the split-back design lets you choose between three positions — sitting, lounging, and sleeping.
-As the description says, “This means that you can be sitting to read your favorite book on one side while your best friend is laying down on the other side for an afternoon nap.”
+As the description says, “Perfect for unexpected overnight guests, or just a handy spot for a nap, futons are a great option for adding a touch of seating that can easily be transformed into sleeping space whenever needed.”

-The linen upholstery is available in three different neutral colors (gray, black, navy blue) that are easy to match with any existing decor.
-The sofa measures 80.5 inches in length, so when folded upright, it’s a nice full-size couch for guests to sit and chat.
+The upholstery is available in three different colors (black, navy blue, or mustard) that are easy to match with any existing decor.
+The sofa measures 78.5 inches in length, so when folded upright, it’s a nice full-size couch for guests to sit and chat.

 If You’re Short On Living Space: Nia Sleeper Loveseat